jose-donato/jose-donato.pages.dev/src/content/blog/bringing-real-time-data-to-openbb-our-collaboration-with-pyth.md

 The partnership between OpenBB and Pyth represents a significant leap forward in our mission to democratize access to financial data.

-By integrating Pyth's real-time [price feeds](https://pyth.network/price-feeds), we enhanced the capabilities of the OpenBB Terminal and empowered our users with the most accurate and up-to-date information available.
+By integrating Pyth's real-time [price feeds](https://pyth.network/price-feeds), we enhanced the capabilities of the OpenBB Workspace and empowered our users with the most accurate and up-to-date information available.

 We are eager to see where this collaboration leads us and remain committed to exploring new ways to bring value to our users and the broader financial community.